-The collateral framework of the Eurosystem is a crucial component of the euro area financial system, since it determines the way that commercial banks obtain central bank liquidity and affects the credit conditions facing the non-financial sector.
-However, in its existing form it does not capture climate risks and is not conducive to the decarbonisation of the Eurozone economies.
+The collateral framework of the Eurosystem is a crucial component of the euro area financial system, since it determines the way that commercial banks obtain central bank liquidity and affects the credit conditions facing non-financial corporations.

-The project will then explore alternative ways of greening the Eurosystem collateral framework using a combination of
+The project explores alternative options for greening the Eurosystem collateral framework using a combination of:

-- haircut adjustments according to the brownness and greenness of corporate securities
+- haircut adjustments according to the dirtiness and greenness of corporate securities,

 The project also compares approaches that rely on the climate risk exposure of financial institutions with approaches that focus on the climate footprint of securities.